Common Herpes Questions Asked by Your Partner

 What is genital herpes?

 Genital herpes is a common infection generally transmitted through sexual contact.
 It is caused by one of two members of the herpes virus family, which also includes the viruses causing chickenpox, shingles and glandular fever.

 Genital herpes is usually caused by infection with Herpes simplex virus type 2 (HSV-2).
 Genital herpes can also be caused by HSV-1, the virus which more usually causes facial herpes, including cold sores on the lips.

-Genital herpes, for most people, is an occasionally recurrent, sometimes painful condition for which effective treatment is available, including internally taken antivirals such as Valtrex and topically applied antiseptics such as Dynamiclear, as well as a range of nutrition changes.
+Genital herpes, for most people, is an occasionally recurrent, sometimes painful condition for which effective treatment is available including internally taken antivirals such as Valtrex, as well as a range of nutrition changes.
 Generally, it is not life-threatening and has no long-term repercussions on one’s general physical health.

 Anyone who is sexually active is at risk of catching genital herpes, regardless of their gender, race or social class.

 Genital herpes can be transmitted through direct contact with an infected blister or sore, usually through sexual contact.
 It can also be transmitted when there are no symptoms present.

 HSV-2 infection is usually passed on during vaginal or anal sex.
 HSV-1 is usually transmitted to the genital area by oral sex (mouth to genital contact).